-1951 John Van Druten's play I Am a Camera stages the story of Sally Bowles, the Berlin cabaret singer first introduced in Christopher Isherwood's stories, and who would later be musicalized in Cabaret.
-Julie Harris stars as Sally in this non-musical drama which runs 214 performances at the Empire Theatre.
+1951 John Van Druten's play I Am a Camera stages the story of Sally Bowles, the Berlin cabaret singer first introduced in Christopher Isherwood's stories, who is later musicalized in Cabaret.
+Julie Harris stars as Sally in the non-musical drama which runs 214 performances at the Empire Theatre.

-1968 Morning, Noon and Night, three avant-garde plays by Israel Horvitz, Terrence McNally, and Leonard Melfi respectively, opens at the Henry Miller Theatre.
-Theodore Mann directs what will be 52 performances.
+1968 Morning, Noon and Night, three avant-garde plays by Israel Horovitz, Terrence McNally, and Leonard Melfi respectively, opens at the Henry Miller Theatre.
+Theodore Mann directs the 52 performances.
 The cast includes Robert Klein and Sorrell Booke.

 1978 What are Porno Stars at Home like?
 Leonard Melfi's play highlights a birthday party with imaginary guests from that industry.
-It will run two months at the Courtyard Playhouse.
+It runs two months Off-Broadway at the Courtyard Playhouse.

-2000 In a collaboration, Moisés Kaufman and the Tectonic Theater Project travel to Wyoming and interview folks about the 1998 murder of Matthew Shepard.
-The show created, The Laramie Project, will be presented in Laramie, opening tonight.
+2000 In a collaboration, Moisés Kaufman and the Tectonic Theater Project traveled to Laramie, Wyoming to interview folks about the 1998 murder of Matthew Shepard.
+The resulting play, The Laramie Project, is presented in Laramie for the first time, following runs at the Denver Center Theatre Company and Off-Broadway's Union Square Theatre.
 Gay university student Shepard was beaten to death on the outskirts of town.
-The crime sparked outrage, debate and mourning around the world.
-Although some of those interviewed in the western plains region did see the show in its premiere at the Denver Center Theatre Company in February 2000 and in Manhattan at the Union Square Theatre May-September 2000, this is the first time the documentary-like staging has played Laramie.
-Many residents are represented in the show and are expected to show up to see how Kaufman, his co-writers and actors present them.
+The crime sparked outrage, debate, and mourning around the world.
+Many residents are represented in the show and are expected to show up to see how Kaufman, his co-writers, and actors present them.

 2007 A settlement is reached in a 19-day stagehands’ strike against most Broadway shows, which is estimated to have cost the theatre industry and the New York economy nearly $40 million.

 2012 My Name Is Asher Lev, Aaron Posner's play based on Chaim Potok's best-selling novel, opens at Off-Broadway's Westside Theatre.
 Ari Brand stars in the title role, opposite Mark Nelson and Jenny Bacon as parents Aryeh and Rivkeh.
-The production will run for 341 performances.
+The production runs for 341 performances.